Maximilien-Hantonne/Bose-Hubbard-Phase-Transition/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the GNU GPLv3 - see LICENCE file for details